 A study conducted in Stage 2 of the ECMP mapped 13 types of coastal wetlands in the Manning including broad-leafed paperbark swamps, freshwater wetlands, reedlands, saltmarsh and grey mangrove forest (Annexure F: The Manning River ECMP Coastal Wetlands Mapping Report, Ecological 2019).
 The study found that:

-- 69% of coastal wetlands were in good/excellent condition
+- 69% of the remaining coastal wetlands are in good condition

-- 19% in fair condition
+- 19% are in fair condition

-- 12% in poor/very poor condition
+- 12% are in poor/very poor condition

-The majority (86%) of all wetland types mapped are identified and protected under State or Commonwealth legislation
+The majority (86%) of all wetland types mapped are identified and protected under State or Commonwealth legislation.